johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-12-22-prettier-your-csharp-with-dotnet-format-and-lint-staged.md

 By and large we don't have to think about this; the important take home is that we're now enforcing standardised formatting for all C# files upon commit.
 Everything that goes into the codebase will be formatted in a consistent fashion.

+## CSharpier - update 16/05/2021

+There is an alternative to the CSharp Prettier project.
+It's being worked on by [Bela VanderVoort](https://github.com/belav) and it goes by the name of [csharpier](https://github.com/belav/csharpier).
+When comparing CSharpier and dotnet-format, Bela put it like this:

+> I could see CSharpier being the non-configurable super opinionated formatter and dotnet-format being for the people that do want to have options.

+Check it out!